ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 ```

 ## Bulk Entities Load
-Use this API to start the topology data load.
-This API is used to markup the process initiation.

 Use this API to load the topology data for each entity.

-Each PUT call can contain up to 500 records that must be of the same entity type.
+* Each PUT call can contain up to 500 records.
+* Each PUT call should contain only records of the same entity type.
 * The record format is a key value pair, where the key is the entity id, and the value is a JSON representation of the entity.
-* Every bulk should include:</br>
+* Every bulk should include:
-1) Bulk serial number of entity bulk</br>
+** Bulk serial number of entity bulk
-2) Number of rows in the bulk</br>
+** Number of rows in the bulk
-3) rollupId</br>
+** rollupId
-4) Topology data fields and data corresponding to the entity
+** Topology data fields and data corresponding to the entity
 * Entity Load validations:
-1) Mandatory arguments validation (according to the entity mapping guidelines)</br>
+** Mandatory arguments validation (according to the entity mapping guidelines)
-Arguments content validation (according to the entity mapping guidelines)</br>
+** Arguments content validation (according to the entity mapping guidelines)

 <aside class="notice">
 The PUT call can succeed even if some entities fail on validation.
 </aside>

-**Request Arguments**
+### Request Arguments

 Argument | Description
 ---------| -----------